Radio spectral index from NVSS and TGSS: Results

 \subsection{Radio spectral index dependence on flux density}

-Fig. \ref{fig:sp_NT} shows the distribution of $\aobs$ for sources with different cuts on ${\rm S_{TGSS}}$.
-The ``no cut '' case includes all 541,195 sources.
-The number of sources for $S_{\rm TGSS}>$ 50, 100, 150, 200 mJy is 424,639; 266,885; 190,830; 147,171 respectively.
-Although the RMS spread is large, we see a clear trend of steepening of the spectral index with increasing flux.
-The large RMS spread is expected since individual sources have very different radio emission properties.
-To explore this further, we sort the sources in logarithmic bins of ${\rm S_{TGSS}}$ and plot the mean spectral index $\baobs$ in each bin as a function of the flux density in Fig.\ref{fig:sp_S}.
+Fig. \ref{fig:sp_NT} and \ref{fig:sp_NT2} show the distribution of $\aobs$ for sources with different flux density cuts and bins, respectively.
+Although the RMS spread is large, we see a clear trend of steepening of the spectral index with increasing flux density.
+The error in spectral index measurement due to flux density uncertainty is \citep{Mahony:2016b},

+where $\nu_{1,2}$ and $S_{1,2}$ referes to NVSS and TGSS frequencies and flux densities respectively.
+The flux density accuracy in TGSS ADR1 and NVSS is $\sim10$\% \citep{Intema:2016tgss} and $\sim5$\% \citep{Condon:1998}, respectively.
+Using equation \ref{eq:err_alpha}, these flux density uncertainties give $\delta \alpha \sim0.05$.
+However, the RMS spread observed in Fig. \ref{fig:sp_NT} is about $0.24$ which is much larger than that expected from flux density measurement uncertainty.
+Thus the RMS spread observed is largely the intrinsic distribution of source spectral indices.
+This is expected since the individual sources have very different radio emission properties, i.e. it may be FR I, FR II type and its radio flux may be largely from jets or lobes.
+To explore this further, I sort the sources in logarithmic bins of ${\rm S_{TGSS}}$ and plot the mean spectral index $\baobs$ in each bin as a function of the flux density in Fig. \ref{fig:sp_S}.
 The observed dependence is fitted by linear parametric form as indicated in the figure.
 This confirms the earlier hints of spectral index dependence on flux density \citep{Gopal-Krishna:1982,Steppe:1984,Windhorst:1993,Prandoni:2006,Ibar:2009,Ishwara:2010,Randall:2012}.
+However this trend of increasing spectral index is exclusinve to flux density bins of ${\rm S_{TGSS}}$ i.e. to low frequency bins.
+The trend is almost inverted if we sort the sources in logarithmic bins of ${\rm S_{NVSS}}$ and plot the mean spectral index (Fig. \ref{fig:sp_S2}).
+This is expected and evident from equation \ref{eq:aobs}, $\frac{d\aobs}{d \ln {{\rm S_{TGSS}}}}$ and $\frac{d\aobs}{d \ln {{\rm S_{NVSS}}}}$ are positve and negative, respectivelly.

+The TGSS ADR1 data has high noise in the Galactic plane \citep{Intema:2016tgss}; furthermore, there are compact bright source present in the Galactic plane \citep{White:2005} with significant thermal emission.
+Therefore, I mask the Galactic plane to check the robustness of the results.
+I find that masking the Galactic plane by 5 or 10 degrees changes $\baobs$ in Fig. \ref{fig:sp_NT} by a tiny value $<0.008$.
+This is so tiny that the fit in Fig. \ref{fig:sp_S} remains unchanged.